Early life of David Lynch

-David Keith Lynch (born January 20, 1946) is an American filmmaker, painter, television director, visual artist, musician and occasional actor.
-Known for his surrealist films, he has developed his own unique cinematic style, most often noted for its dreamlike imagery and meticulous sound design.
-The surreal and, in many cases, violent elements in his films have earned them a reputation as works that "disturb, offend or mystify" general audiences.
+David Keith Lynch (January 20, 1946 – January 15, 2025) was an American filmmaker, painter, television director, visual artist, musician and occasional actor.
+Known for his surrealist films, he developed his own unique cinematic style, most often noted for its dreamlike imagery and meticulous sound design.
+The surreal and, in many cases, violent elements in his films earned them a reputation as works that "disturb, offend or mystify" general audiences.

 Although born in Missoula, Montana, Lynch spent his youth traveling across the United States due to his father Donald's job for the Department of Agriculture; as a result, Lynch attended school across several states.
 Raised in a contented, happy family, the young Lynch was a member of the Boy Scouts of America, reaching the highest rank of Eagle Scout.
 However, Lynch took to building fireworks and playing the bongos in a Beat Generation nightclub as acts of rebellion, before discovering that he could translate his childhood fascination with drawing and painting into a career in fine art.
 Lynch and his close friend Jack Fisk travelled to Austria hoping to study under Oskar Kokoschka, but the artist was not present at the time.